Tom Sykes

 Following his fourth place world superbike championship finish in 2018, Sykes left the Kawasaki factory racing team and raced BMWs for Shaun Muir Racing from 2019, until being dropped by BMW Motorsport during the 2021 season with an announcement that Scott Redding had been contracted for 2022.
 For 2023, he races in world superbikes for a satellite Kawasaki team.

 Sykes also holds World Superbike Championship records for the most career pole positions and ranks second to Troy Corser in career race starts.
 When reviewing his World Superbike statistics in early 2022, UK publication Motorcycle News quoted 34 wins, 114 podiums and 51 pole positions from 349 races.

-In 2007 he gained his first ride in British Superbikes, riding a Stobart Vent-Axia Honda; Sykes finished in sixth position in the championship in his rookie year.
+In 2007, Sykes gained his first ride in British Superbikes, riding a Stobart Vent-Axia Honda; Sykes finished in sixth position in the championship in his rookie year.
 Following this success he was signed by the Rizla Suzuki team for the 2008 season; he went on to finish 4th in the championship as well as making wildcard World Superbike appearances at Brands Hatch & Donington Park, where he impressed strongly, helping him gain a World Superbike ride at Yamaha Motor Italia for the 2009 season.
-For 2010 he raced a PBM Racing Kawasaki in the series.
+For 2010, he raced a PBM Racing Kawasaki in the series.
 He won his first SBK title in 2013 for Kawasaki.